rse/ipc-pubsub/README.md

 mechanism: it does not support any MQTT-style wildcards at all.

-Recommendation: As Redis does not support TLS and PostgreSQL does not support MQTT-style wildcards, we recommend to use IPC-PubSub primarily with MQTT and [Mosquitto](https://mosquitto.org/) or NATS and [gNATSd](https://github.com/nats-io/gnatsd).
+Recommendation: As Redis does not support TLS and PostgreSQL does not support MQTT-style wildcards, we prefer to use IPC-PubSub primarily with MQTT and [Mosquitto](https://mosquitto.org/) or NATS and [gNATSd](https://github.com/nats-io/gnatsd).

 Application Programming Interface (API)